 Soon after the formation of CRI, the DHI predecessor organization known as the Wisconsin DHI Cooperative changed its name to AgSource Cooperative Services.

 Since 1993, AgSource purchased the first food and environmental lab.
-The cooperative has also expanded its services outside of Minnesota, Iowa and Wisconsin adding facilities in Jerome, Idaho and Lincoln, Nebraska.
+The cooperative has also expanded its services outside of Minnesota, Iowa and Wisconsin adding facilities in Lincoln, Nebraska and Umatilla, Oregon.